renaudjmathieu/data-visualization-d3-react/README.md

-#  Data Visualization with D3 and React
+#  Data Visualization with D3 + React

-A simple web app for Data Vizualization built with D3, React, Webpack and Azure Static Web Apps
+A web app for Data Vizualization with D3 + React

 ## :technologist: Available Script Commands